fido-device-onboard/uefi-ble-fdo/SPEC.md

 1. Exchange secrets securely
 1. Delegate to any device-manager¹ conforming to the onboarding API

-All of the above must be achievable while also significantly reducing the required skillets of the person placing the device in its operational location.
+All of the above must be achievable while also significantly reducing the required skill sets of the person placing the device in its operational location.

 > ¹ A device manager is responsible for operational management of a system.
 As an example, a device manager can install or boot an operating system as the first step it performs.